 You can listen to details about the technical implementation in Notes in our webinar with my colleague, HCL Ambassador, and Senior Consultant, Christoph Adler.
 Still got questions?
 Let us know by leaving a comment.

 Webinar 2 – Server Security

-In the second part of our series, we focused on the Domino Server.
-Feel free to ask your questions in the comment section about: “State of the Art Security for your HCL Domino Environments”.
+In the second part of our series, we will focus on the Domino Server.
+Register now and ask your questions live in the webinar about: “State of the Art Security for your HCL Domino Environments”.